 Note: If you don't give Form W-4P to your payer, you don't provide an SSN, or the IRS notifies the payer that you gave an incorrect SSN, then the payer will withhold tax from your payments as if your filing status is single with no adjustments in Steps 2 through 4.
-For payments that began before 2022, your current withholding election (or your default rate) remains in effect unless you submit a new Form W-4P.
+For payments that began before 2025, your current withholding election (or your default rate) remains in effect unless you submit a new Form W-4P.

 Step 4(b) - Deductions Worksheet (Keep for your records.)
-1 Enter an estimate of your 2022 itemized deductions (from Schedule A (Form 1040)).
-Such deductions may include qualifying home mortgage interest, charitable contributions, state and local taxes (up to \$10,000), and medical expenses in excess of 7.5% of your income 1 \$ 2 Enter: • \$25,900 if you're married filing jointly or qualifying widow(er) • \$19,400 if you're head of household • \$12,950 if you're single or married filing separately 2 \$ 3 If line 1 is greater than line 2, subtract line 2 from line 1 and enter the result here.
-If line 2 is greater than line 1, enter "-0-" 4 If line 3 equals zero, and you (or your spouse) are 65 or older, enter: • \$1,750 if you're single or head of household. • \$1,400 if you're a qualifying widow(er) or you're married and one of you is under age 65. • \$2,800 if you're married and both of you are age 65 or older.
-Otherwise, enter "-0-".
+Enter an estimate of your 2025 itemized deductions (from Schedule A (Form 1040)).
+Such deductions may include qualifying home mortgage interest, charitable contributions, state and local taxes (up to \$10,000), and medical expenses in excess of 7.5% of your income \$30,000 if you're married filing jointly or a qualifying surviving spouse \$22,500 if you're head of household \$15,000 if you're single or married filing separately If line 1 is greater than line 2, subtract line 2 from line 1 and enter the result here.
+If line 2 is greater \$ If line 3 equals zero, and you (or your spouse) are 65 or older, enter: • \$2,000 if you're single or head of household. \$1,600 if you're married filing separately. • \$1,600 if you're a qualifying surviving spouse or you're married filing jointly and one of you is under • \$3,200 if you're married filing jointly and both of you are age 65 or older.
+Enter an estimate of your student loan interest, deductible IRA contributions, and certain other adjustments (from Part II of Schedule 1 (Form 1040)).
 See Pub.
-505 for more information 4 \$ 5 Enter an estimate of your student loan interest, deductible IRA contributions, and certain other adjustments (from Part II of Schedule 1 (Form 1040)).
-See Pub.
-505 for more information 5 \$ 6 Add lines 3 through 5.
-Enter the result here and in Step 4(b) on Form W-4P 6 \$
+505 for more information Add lines 3 through 5.
+Enter the result here and in Step 4(b) on Form W-4P